electrify-RVA/electrify-rva.github.io/docs/by_the_numbers.md

 {% include charts/system_and_fuel_costs_normalized.html %}

 As we saw previously, RGW has been consistently adding customers--spreading those system costs across an increasing number of ratepayers.
 Despite the larger customer base, average costs per customer have continued to rise, reaching **$573 per customer** in 2022.
-That is, every year the typical customer pay hundreds of dollars just for the pipes in the ground, and steadily increasing.
+That is, every year the typical customer pay hundreds of dollars just for the pipes in the ground, and this amount is steadily increasing.
 This is over double what it was in 2000, putting an increasing burden on RGW ratepayers, many of whom struggle to pay their energy bills.

 {% include charts/residential_net_revenue_real_per_customer.html %}

 Why are costs increasing so dramatically?
-Let's take a look.
+There are a couple of drivers of long-term cost increases, for both the infrastructure and the cost of gas itself, none of which look for Richmond Gas Works or people with gas bills.
+The infrastructure costs are especially worrying because the Department of Public Utilities takes out loans to pay for these costs and then pays those loans back over decades.

-## Drivers of costs
+First, is the cost of replacing the aging pipelines running through the city and the suburbs.

-* Replacement adds costs without increasing revenue
+Second, is system expansion, such as RGW's expansion outside the city into Short Pump and other suburbs, or the building of a new Gate Station way out in Goochland.
+Such expansion adds millions into RGW's books which it then makes back through higher utility rates.

-* Replacement is increasingly costly
+Third, is the increasing exposure of methane users to international markets.
+Until recently US consumers of methane were insulated from international pressures due to a lack of export or import infrastructure that would allow the gas to cross our borders.
+But this has changed in recent years, and accelerated since Putin's war in Ukraine, such that [the US is now the largest exporter][LNG] of Liquified Natural Gas (LNG) in the world.
+This means people are now competing on international markets for gas to heat their homes.

-* RGW has been extending into the suburbs, requiring more miles of mains for each household
+And fourth, is the trend towards lower consumption of gas by individual households.
+This comes from better building codes making houses more efficient or from [electrification][PEP], which is when people swap their furnaces, gas water heaters, or other fossil fuel machines for clean, efficient, electric alternatives, like heat pumps.
+When people use less gas, the costs are paid by others still on the system.

-* Compressor station in Goochland: perhaps further expansion and huge costs
+Let's explore each.

-## Pipeline miles
+### Richmond's aging pipeline infrastructure

 As of 2022, Richmond Gas Works maintains **1,974 miles of gas mains**.
 This is so large that if all the gas mains were laid end to end they would stretch past Salt Lake City.